 In rare cases children may 'outgrow it' or some people may even experience a lack of symptoms just for it to return years later.
 However for the majority of people it is a lifelong condition that requires proper management.
 Luckily there are many different treatments that can help you ensure that your asthma remains under control and that you are comfortable.

 Treatments can usually be divided into two groups: preventers and relievers.
 Both types of treatments are most commonly administered with the help of an inhalation device so that they can get to work inside the lungs where they can provide the most benefit.
 However, they can also be administered in other forms.
 Preventers are daily treatments that contain corticosteroids most of the time.
 This is a natural steroid that works against airway inflammation.
 Reducing inflammation in airways can make them less sensitive and with time can also help ease breathing.

 Relievers are used as and when they are needed because they help to relax airways when they suddenly become tight due to exposure to an irritant.
 They work as bronchodilators.
 Relievers such as Ventolin are normally recommended alongside preventers in a patients asthma management programme.

 If you would like to have your preventer or reliever inhaler delivered to your door, you can place an order online at 121doc.
-To ensure patient safety we ask all our patients to complete an online consultation form so that our doctors can make sure that you are prescribed a treatment online if it's safe for you to use.
+To ensure patient safety we ask all our patients to complete an online consultation form so that our partner doctors can make sure that you are prescribed a treatment online if it's safe for you to use.
 Approved orders are sent to the pharmacy from where treatments are shipped with a secure overnight or next day courier service.
 If you live in the London area you may even receive your treatment in as little as 2 hours.